The 2024 Gift Guide for Italy-Lovers

 You can find all of these and more at the Bella Italia website, which also sells Italian products you might want to pair with the pasta like a bottle of good olive oil or a jar of anchovies.
 Or go for a windowsill Italian herb garden to keep the Italian flavors blooming.

 A final pasta note—this last trip to Italy, I noticed the hip bars served cocktails with a ziti straw.
-Literally, the straw was a long piece of dried pasta (like in the photo on the left).
+Literally, the straw was a long piece of dried pasta (like in the photo with a spritz).
 This makes sense!
 It’s not plastic, but doesn't turn to mush in 12 seconds like a paper straw.
 You can order a box of ziti straws at that same Bella Italia site.
 The straws are a great gift on their own or paired with a bottle of Aperol or Campari.

 Books Set in Italy Are Always Great Gifts

 Listen, you come to an author site for gift ideas, you best believe you’ll find books on that list.
-But I won't only recommend my own bestselling memoir of living in Italy (though given how much the print version upticks in November and December, it must make a great gift) or a set of books about my fictional town of Santa Lucia where town drama first stops for a cup of espresso.
-Or even a set of Murder in an Italian Village series for your Italy-loving friend who thinks any book with a murder is just a better book.
+But I won't only recommend my own bestselling memoir of living in Italy (though given how much the print version sells in November and December, it must make a great gift) or a set of books about my fictional town of Santa Lucia, where town drama first stops for a cup of espresso.
+Or even my Murder in an Italian Village series for your Italy-loving friend who thinks any book with a dead body is just a better book.

 Don’t you wish there was a holiday where people just gave books, like how people in Iceland give each other books on Christmas Eve?
 Until we can mandate a new holiday, let’s give as many books during the season as we can.
 Support an author, delight a friend—everybody wins!